 While the Irish side didn’t offer so many surprises, my “other side” did.
 I suspected that I was a blend of different ethnic backgrounds on this side, but what I discovered fascinated me.
 I have one line of Sephardic Jews that I can trace back to Portugal in the 1500s.
 This branch of the family owned slaves in St. Domingue (modern-day Haiti) just before the slave revolution, eventually intermarried with a mulatto line of former slaves, and became Anglican from that point forward.
 I have another branch of my family tree that I can trace back to the marriage of a white planter to a free woman of color on the island of Nevis in the Caribbean in the early 1800s.
 This line was also Protestant.

 Life, of course, is so much more than ethnicity and religion, and the stories I uncovered—which are very well-documented —are much more sensational than ordinary.
 My family has been both poor and wealthy and no stranger to scandal.
 Some of the more colorful characters include disbarred lawyers, promiscuous husbands, bootleggers, numbers runners, scammers, politicians, and athletes.
 My 200-page family history provided the inspiration for my novel, entitled Failed Moments, in 2015.
 This immersed me in the racial struggles of post-Civil War New York and led to my second novel, A Wave From Mama, in 2016.
-I hope you enjoy them both!
-Look for the final installment of my Slavery and Beyond series in 2017.
+Look for the next installment of my Slavery and Beyond Series, Minetta Lane, in early 2018.